-- Please call lab prior to visit if you have any questions, including hours - Orders from military and civilian physicians are accepted - Results are provided to patients by the ordering medical provider only
+Routine laboratory services are available to all beneficiaries, including TRICARE for Life beneficiaries.
+Orders from military and civilian physicians are accepted.
+Please call lab prior to visiting if you have questions.
+Results are provided to patients from the ordering medical provider only.